 The first concert was played in Plymouth, Massachusetts – the seat of the first colonial Pilgrims – and would wander across the country until it sputtered out nearly a year after its conception.

 The tour was a theatrical endeavor.
-After meeting Jacques Levy, a well-established theatre director and the director of a successful Broadway show Oh!
+After meeting Jacques Levy, a well-established theatre director and the director of the successful Broadway show Oh!
 Calcutta!, Dylan became fascinated with The Revue as an artistic concept: one that would enable him to revel in the American musical tradition without constraint.

 The Revue, as Lou Kemp explained, traveled as a “caravan” for musicians, artists, writers, and filmmakers.